Albert0PB/pyWanted/README.md

 ### Ideas for further versions

+- [x] Implement Python's Pandas to manage the data retrieved.
-- [ ] Implement database management (SQL) or Python's Pandas to make easier consults (GROUP BY could help a lot here).
+- [ ] Implement SQL to make easier consults (GROUP BY could help a lot).
 - [ ] Filter suspects with known possible locations.
 - [ ] Filter suspects with active rewards.
 - [x] Use Python's Matplotlib to display statistics.